Essential Cannabis Nutrients: What You Need to Know About Macronutrients and Micronutrients

 As mentioned, cannabis macronutrients and micronutrients are essential for plant growth.
 Macronutrients are the foundation of plant health.
 They usually appear on the front label of cannabis fertilizers as N-P-K and are associated with a number indicating the concentration of each nutrient.

-Nitrogen, phosphorus, and potassium are the primary nutrients your plants need to grow and stay healthy, resist diseases, and develop big flowers.
+Nitrogen, phosphorus, and potassium are plants’ primary nutrients to grow and stay healthy, resist diseases, and develop big flowers.

 Potassium plays a major role in root development, stress resistance, and overall plant growth while helping in a metabolic process called transpiration.